gbif/portal16/README.md

 * luxury: used by few people that could get that information by other means.
 Or used rarely and not essential to usage.
 * useful: the site can be used just fine without it, but it would improve the experience significantly. users are expected to notice on a daily basis
 * blocker: Essential to site usage.
 The experience would improve for the majority of our users.
-Or something that is a nuisance to users on a daily basis
+Or something that is a nuisance to users on a daily basis.

 **cost**
 hours, days, 3days+